 - the Center for Counseling and Psychological Services

 - the Paul Robeson Cultural Center

 - the Center for Spiritual and Ethical Development (CSED)

 - and the Centre County Women's Resource Center

 To serve as a resource for Penn State's other campuses on matters concerning women students.

-The commitment to inclusion is a key component in all CWS Programs and services.
+The commitment to inclusion is a key component in all Center for Women Students' programs and services.
 The Center, in both philosophy and program implementation, is committed to be a multiracial unit serving all women students.
 Accordingly, this unit concerns itself with the issues of women doubly or multiply discriminated against on the basis of race or ethnicity, as well as by virtue of sexual orientation, disability or age.